Apple Endive Waldorf Salad Recipe. All Variations

 Posted on 27th of May, 2011 by Lévana

-Waldorf in a dish signals the presence of apples, celery, and nuts.
-Besides these constant trademarks, there’s so much you can do with a Waldorf salad, so let’s start with my favorite, then take it places!
+The Waldorf part of a Waldorf Salad signals the presence of apples, celery, and nuts.
+Besides these constant trademarks, there’s so much you can do with a Waldorf salad, including a main-course Waldorf Salad so let’s start with my favorite, then take it places!
 Passover: Adjust the dressing ingredients using what you have on hand.

 2 gala or other fragrant apples, unpeeled, diced small

 4 ribs celery, peeled and sliced very thin

 ½ small red onion, minced

 1/2 cup walnuts, cashews, or pecans, toasted and chopped coarse

 1 cup remoulade dressing (recipe at the bottom)

 Place all salad ingredients in a bowl, adding the nuts just before serving so they don’t lose their crunch.
 Pour the dressing over the salad and toss.
 Makes 8 servings.